 - Sea salt, garlic powder, cayenne pepper, to taste

-- Pour 1-2 tsp olive oil in a large skillet over medium heat.
+- Pour olive oil in a large skillet over medium heat.

-- Crumble the tofu into the pan with your hands and season with salt, pepper, garlic powder and cayenne pepper.
+- Crumble the tofu into the pan with your hands and season with sea salt, pepper and garlic powder.

 - Cook for about 30 minutes, stirring frequently and scraping the bottom of the pan with a spatula, until the tofu browns and crisps.

-- While the tofu is cooking, prepare the avocado cream sauce by placing all of the ingredients and seasonings in a food processor and blending until smooth.
+- While the tofu is cooking, prepare the avocado cream sauce by placing all of the ingredients and seasonings in a blender or food processor and blending until smooth.